betheden/hebrew-grammar/content/particle_exhortation.rst

 אָנָּא
 ------

-This is an even stronger and more emotive form of the particle נָא.
+This is a stronger and more emotive form of the particle נָא.
 The two particles are sometimes paired together to express extreme urgency or desperation, as in the example below.
-In some instances, this particle could also be classified as an :ref:`particle_interjection`.
+In some instances, this particle could also be classified as an :ref:`interjection<particle_interjection>`.

 .. csv-table:: Example: PSA 118:25